 At a later date, pending COVID-19 limitations, Halifax Water will be performing mandatory property inspections to examine outside and inside your buildings.
 If I&I connections are found, you will be given a deadline to make repairs.

-Property owners in this project area need to assess their property for stormwater sources connected to the Halifax Water wastewater system.
+Property owners in this project area have been asked to assess their property for stormwater sources connected to the Halifax Water wastewater system.
 Where inflow and infiltration sources are found, property owners need to make repairs.
 A webinar on October 6, 2020, provided additional information.
-Questions asked during this webinar are summarized below.
+Questions asked during this webinar are summarized below and have been recently updated based on new information.

 Q: Is Hornes Road the first area to be going through this type of project?

-A: No. Similar Inflow and Infiltration (I&I) projects have been occurring throughout HRM for numerous years as part of Halifax Water’s I&I Reduction Program.
+A: No. Similar Inflow and Infiltration (I&I) projects have been occurring throughout HRM for numerous years as part of Halifax Water’s Wet Weather Management Program and the I&I Reduction Program.

 Q: What is the price range of the repairs that property owners may need to pay?